Funding support for Music for All programs has been provided by the following:

 Indiana Arts Commission

-Music for All projects are made possible by the support of the Indiana Arts Commission and the National Endowment for the Arts, a federal agency.
+This project is made possible by the Indiana Arts Commission and the National Endowment for the Arts, a federal agency.

 The IAC consists of 15 gubernatorial appointments who establish the agency's policies and goals, plan its direction for the future, and approve all grant awards and programs.
 The commissioners serve up to eight years, without compensation.
 They are selected to represent various areas of the state and diverse arts, business and community backgrounds.